 - Only interconnection between VPC instances and the classic network in the same region is supported.

 - The Classiclink feature is available only for VPC instances within the network segment of

-- Changing the private IP address of a basic network CVM cancels the association with the VPC, which means the original association record will become invalid.
+- Changing the private IP address of a classic network CVM cancels the association with the VPC, which means the original association record will become invalid.
 Add the record again in VPC Console if you want to associate them again.

 - The interconnection relationship with the VPC will be automatically unbound if the CVM is returned.

 - In Classiclink situations, the CVM traffic can only be routed to private IP addresses within the VPC, but not to destinations outside the VPC.
-That is, the basic network CVM cannot access the Internet or VPC resources outside the current VPC through network devices such as its VPN gateway, direct connect gateway, public gateway, peering connection, and NAT gateway.
-Likewise, the peer of a VPN gateway, direct connect gateway, and peering connection cannot access the basic network CVM.
+That is, the classic network CVM cannot access the Internet or VPC resources outside the current VPC through network devices such as its VPN gateway, direct connect gateway, public gateway, peering connection, and NAT gateway.
+Likewise, the peer of a VPN gateway, direct connect gateway, and peering connection cannot access the classic network CVM.

 Cross-region or inter-account terminal connections are not supported.
 If you do need to establish a terminal connection in these situations, submit a ticket to apply for it.